spatie/crawler/UPGRADING.md

 ## From v3 to v4

-- Add a fourth parameter with type `GuzzleHttp\Exception\RequestException` to the `hasBeenCrawled` method of all your implementations of `CrawlObserver`
+- the `CrawlObserver` and `CrawlProfile` are upgraded from interfaces to abstract classes.
+So you've have to convert your old observers and profiles.

 ## From v2 to v3